hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1300
 Motoring as the wind is weak, and we want to keep moving as the patch of calm will keep enlargening in the coming day.
 It's been very rainy, there is no fog sun and Pino's batteries need charging.

 Our days all melt into one another, like one long day made up of an infinity of hours, living in a grey world has a way of making everything feel the same.
 Nighttime helps to separate our days, but it is also a blur as it seems we're only ever just waiting for the fog to clear.
-I made *rice noodles with a peanut butter sauce* (recipe, p.135) for lunch, using up our last can of peas.
+I made *rice noodles with a peanut butter sauce* (see recipes) for lunch, using up our last can of peas.
 For dinner, we had Japanese kare with tsukemono, dry tofu, dried radish and half a white potato.

 We are running downwind, not my favourite point of sail as it requires a lot of attention, gybing is easy in big seas.
 The waves have calmed somewhat, courtesy of the calm at our heels, but they're still there and we feel them, racing toward us, lifting us up before setting us back down.
 I fear being becalmed again, as it'll delay our arrival.
 I am impatient.
 I am eager.
 I am ready to be back on land, and I want this to be soon.
 Of course, the wind will determine when, but oh how I wish we were just a day away!
 We've got 6 days left, and those will undoubtedly be the longest IN MY FREAKIN' LIFE.